 GUEST SERVICES ASSOCIATE (CASHIER/USHER) – PART-TIME (ONE POSITION)

 SUMMARY: Deliver the best IMAX experience to visitors.
 Perform assigned job duties at the highest level of efficiency to ensure that the ticket office is operating at its optimum.
 Provide excellent customer service with a friendly, professional attitude.
 Maintain a working knowledge of the Museum of Discovery and Science and the AutoNation IMAX Theater including current films, programs and exhibits.

 QUALIFICATIONS: Previous customer service and sales experience.
 Good communications skills.
 Ability to be friendly, helpful, and kind.
 Must be able to work under pressure and constantly changing conditions.
 Ability to stand or sit for long periods of time.
 Must be available to work holidays, weekends, and evenings.

-MUSEUM EXPERIENCE COORDINATOR – FULL-TIME (ONE POSITION)
+STEM CENTER MANAGER – FULL-TIME (ONE POSITION)

 STEM TEACHER – PART-TIME (ONE POSITION)

 SUMMARY: Teach STEM classes to high achieving high school students.
 Teach school programs to all grade levels including Family Science Nights, outreaches, labs, demonstrations, presentations and theater shows.
 Write curriculum.

 QUALIFICATIONS: Bachelors degree, teaching and previous customer service experience.
 Good communication skills and the ability to speak before large audiences.
 Attention to safety techniques and effectively able to control crowds.
 Have the ability to work under pressure in constantly changing conditions.
 Have the ability to stand for long periods of time.
 Must be available to work holidays, weekends and evenings, and be able to lift 50 pounds.